bellissimogiorno/cairo-integer-types/README.md

 bash run_all_tests.sh
 ```

-For custom bit lengths, just edit the list of `bit_lengths` in `run-this-file-to-build-code-directory-from-template-directory.py`.
+For custom bit lengths, just edit the list of `bit_lengths` in [`run-this-file-to-build-code-directory-from-template-directory.py`](https://github.com/bellissimogiorno/cairo-integer-types/blob/main/run-this-file-to-build-code-directory-from-template-directory.py) ([direct link to line, correct at time of writing](https://github.com/bellissimogiorno/cairo-integer-types/blob/main/run-this-file-to-build-code-directory-from-template-directory.py#L14)).

 That's it!
 The bitwise integer library files should now be in your `code` directory and (optionally) fully tested.

 ## The Cairo smart test suite

-The unit- and property-based test suite is in the file `templates/cairo_base_test_framework.py`.
+The unit- and property-based test suite is in the file [`templates/cairo_base_test_framework.py`](https://github.com/bellissimogiorno/cairo-integer-types/blob/main/templates/cairo_smart_test_framework.py).
 The smart test suite is applied here to the bitwise library, but it exists independently and provides a comprehensive test framework for Cairo code.

-Examples of how to use the Cairo smart test suite are in `templates/template_for_test_int.py`.
+You can use the smart test suite in your own Cairo development just by copying the [`templates/cairo_base_test_framework.py`](https://github.com/bellissimogiorno/cairo-integer-types/blob/main/templates/cairo_smart_test_framework.py) file into your development and using it, following

+* the documentation in that file and
+* the example usages in [`templates/template_for_test_int.py`](https://github.com/bellissimogiorno/cairo-integer-types/blob/main/templates/template_for_test_int.py).

+Usage is designed to be straightforward but I'm happy to answer questions and act on feedback.

 ## Why do we need a Cairo bitwise integer library?

-As you may know, Cairo's primitive numerical datatype is a _felt_ (field element) which is a number between 0 and a constant DEFAULT_PRIME, currently set to just over 2^251.
+As you may know, Cairo's primitive numerical datatype is a _felt_ (field element) which is a number between 0 and [a constant DEFAULT_PRIME, currently set to just over 2^251](https://github.com/starkware-libs/cairo-lang/blob/64a7f6aed9757d3d8d6c28bd972df73272b0cb0a/src/starkware/cairo/lang/cairo_constants.py#L1).

 However, the difference between the number model of Cairo and that of a typical computer chip goes deeper than the difference between 2^64 and 2^251.
 For instance: